Symptoms of Obesity

 Physiological Symptoms

-Significant changes in body shape are the main visual signs, including increased skin folds on the neck, lower limb edema, and body shape deformities due to fat accumulation.
-Excess visceral fat can compress abdominal organs, leading to common symptoms such as:
+Obvious changes in body shape are the main visual signs, including increased skin folds on the neck, lower limb edema, and deformities caused by fat accumulation.
+Excess visceral fat can compress abdominal organs, with common symptoms including:

 • Delayed satiety after meals

-When the joint system is affected, the incidence of knee osteoarthritis is 3-4 times higher than that of individuals with normal weight.
-Complications such as plantar fasciitis and flat feet are also common in patients with stage II obesity, and these symptoms may be misidentified as simple sports injuries.
+When the joint system is affected, the incidence of knee osteoarthritis is 3-4 times higher than in individuals with normal weight.
+Complications such as plantar fasciitis and flat feet are also common in second-stage obese patients, and these symptoms may be mistaken for simple sports injuries.

-Patients with obesity often experience impaired self-esteem and social withdrawal behaviors, which may include:
+Obese patients often experience impaired self-esteem and social withdrawal behaviors.
+These psychological symptoms may include:

 • Worsening symptoms associated with depression or anxiety

-Social assessment tools indicate that 43% of individuals with a BMI over 30 report experiencing body shape discrimination, and this psychological stress may create a vicious cycle of "obesity-psychological stress-binge eating."
+Social assessment tools show that 43% of individuals with BMI over 30 report experiencing body image discrimination.
+This psychological stress can form a vicious cycle of 'obesity-psychological pressure-binge eating.'

 Disease Progression and Symptom Changes

-As the disease progresses from mild to severe, symptoms will exhibit phase changes.
-Initially, the focus is on body shape and mild physiological discomfort, but as it progresses to moderate obesity, objective indicators of metabolic abnormalities will emerge, such as:
+As the disease transitions from mild to severe, symptom presentation varies stage by stage.
+Early on, symptoms mainly include body shape changes and mild physiological discomfort.
+As obesity becomes moderate, objective metabolic abnormalities emerge, such as:

 • Triglyceride levels exceeding 150 mg/dL